 They tend to be willful and, if overindulged, can be rather manipulative.
 Making outdoor adventures a regular activity for you and your “little black fox” can aid in bonding, while also providing great training opportunities.

 In general this breed has few health concerns, however 15% of todays breed population carries a genetic mutation called MPS IIB, which can affect their balance and negotiation of objects.

 Aside from this, the biggest disservice you could do to your Schipperke is withholding physical exercise and overfeeding, as this can in turn lead to joint and skeletal problems.

 There are many reasons someone might prefer to own a small dog rather than a large one.

 Small dogs make great hiking and camping buddies because they can snuggle inside your sleeping bag to keep you warm at night; they’re a great conversation piece on the trail because people are amazed that “your little doggy made it”; and you can easily carry them out of the woods if they get hurt or tired.

-If you want a dog you can take on many hiking adventures, but your not sure a big dog is for you, I highly suggest you check out some of the breeds on this list.
+If you want dog you can take on many hiking adventures, but you’re not sure a big dog is for you, I highly suggest you check out some of the breeds on this list.

 About the Author